d2l-ai/d2l-en/chapter_crashcourse/naive-bayes.md

 # Naive Bayes Classification

 Conditional independence is useful when dealing with data, since it simplifies a lot of equations.
 A popular (and very simple) algorithm is the Naive Bayes Classifier.
-The key assumption in it is that the attributes are all independent of each other, given the labels.
+Its key assumption is that the attributes are all independent of each other, given the labels.
 In other words, we have:

 $$p(\mathbf{x} | y) = \prod_i p(x_i | y)$$